 - 1. Stop all LCA processes that are running. - 2.
 On the Management Framework product CD in the appropriate management\layer\lca\windows directory, locate and double-click setup.exe to start the Genesys Installation Wizard. - 3.
 Use the About button on the wizard's Welcome page to view the read\me file.
 The file also contains a link to the server's Release Notes file. - 4.
 Click Next to start the installation. - 5.
-On the Select Installation Option page, do one of the following: - Click Next to not not install GDA with LCA (the default). - Select the checkbox if you want to install GDA, and click Next. - 6.
-On the Connection Parameters to the Genesys Configuration Server page, specify the host name, port, user name, and password for Configuration Server, and then click Next. - On the Choose Destination Location page, the wizard displays the default folder C:\Program Files\ GCTI\Local Control Agent.
-If necessary, do one of the following:

-Click Browse to select another destination folder.

-- Click Default to reinstate the default folder, C:\Program Files\GCTI\Local Control Agent. - 8.
-On the Ready to Install page, do one of the following: - Click Back to update any installation information. - Click Install to proceed with the installation. - 9.
+On the Connection Parameters to the Genesys Configuration Server page, specify the host name, port, user name, and password for Configuration Server, and then click Next. - 6.
+On the Choose Destination Location page, the wizard displays the default folder C:\Program Files\ GCTI\Local Control Agent.
+If necessary, do one of the following: - Click Browse to select another destination folder. - Click Default to reinstate the default folder, C:\Program Files\GCTI\Local Control Agent. - 7.
+On the Ready to Install page, do one of the following: - Click Back to update any installation information. - Click Install to proceed with the installation. - 8.
 On the Installation Complete page, click Finish.